abelshinabery/Out-of-the-Woods/Docs/README.md

 **Abel:** <br>
 <a href="Sprint1/TestGif1.gif" target="_blank">App Rough Draft Design with UX Software</a>: First test of possible layout for app.
 Built inside of Adobe XD using the cool tones color scheme to show how the UI might look like. <br>
 <a href="Sprint1/TestGif2.gif" target="_blank">App Rough Draft Design with UX Software</a>: Second text with another possible color scheme and UI that incorporated some suggestions from the team. <br>
+<a href="https://cs3398-s19-klingon-warriors.github.io/Out-of-the-Woods/">Implement color scheme and logo into HTML/CSS</a>: A small web demo that allows you to press the SOS button that would send your location to contacts.
+An adaptation of the second design draft, but with a new logo decided by the team. <br>

 <a href="Sprint1/React_JS_GraphQL_Research.pdf" target="_blank">React and GraphQL Research</a>: React Research<br>